GNOME/gnome-initial-setup/CONTRIBUTING.md

 4. Adjust some privacy settings
 5. Set the right location/timezone
 6. Configure software sources
-7. Set up online accounts
-8. Create a new user account
+7. Create a new user account
-9. Configure parental controls
+8. Configure parental controls

 In terms of the user experience, we want the initial setup to seamlessly switch to the regular user session.
 In particular, we don't want to